Mastering the Pendulum Serve in Table Tennis: Step-by-Step

 Q1: What is a pendulum serve?

-A: A side-spin pendulum serve is a type of table tennis serve that involves creating side spin on the ball as it leaves your paddle.
-This spin can cause the ball to move sideways as well as forward, making it challenging for your opponent to return the ball.
+A: A side-spin pendulum serve is a type of table tennis serve that creates side spin on the ball as it leaves your paddle, causing it to move sideways and forward unpredictably.

 Q2: Why is the side-spin pendulum serve effective?